NSSAC/SIMBA_store/docs/examples/example.rst

 Examples
 ========

-Before running either of the examples you will have to install :doc:`SIMBA </quickstart/get-started>`.
+Before running either of the examples you will have to install :doc:`SIMBA Store </quickstart/get-started>`.
 Both examples use a simple ``bash`` script to demonstrate the functionality.

 **application.sh**: